 Mrs. Amanda Balson, 4th Grade - I have been a part of the St. Mary family for six years.
 A product of the Rockford Diocese school system I hail from Streamwood, IL.
 I graduated from Aurora University in 2012 with a degree in Elementary Education.
 My favorite thing about teaching 4th grade is the "Blame It on the Wolf" play the kids put on at the end of each school year.
 In my free time, I enjoy reading, taking small road trips, and being a true Disney fanatic.

 Mrs. Patty Farrell, 5th Grade - Hello!
-My name is Patty Farrell and this is my first year teaching at St. Mary School.
+My name is Patty Farrell and this is my second year teaching at St. Mary School.
 I previously taught sixth grade for eight years and have worked with every level over the years as a tutor, para educator, and substitute teacher.
 I received my bachelor’s degree and master’s degree from the University of Illinois in Elementary Education.
-My husband and I have been married for 23 years and have three sons.
+My husband and I have been married for 24 years and have three sons.
 My husband and I love to watch our boys run cross country at the high school and college level.
 We also enjoy hiking and watching movies together.
 I am very excited to be teaching at St. Mary School and getting to know all of the St. Mary School community.

 Mrs. Danelle Stoner, 6th grade - I am a graduate from Aurora University with a bachelor's of science in Elementary Education.
 I worked in another private school in Aurora for 17 years.
 Seeking a career change, lead me to the doorsteps of St. Mary's.
 I am blessed with a loving husband and 2 wonderful sons (one is a sophomore in high school and the other is an 8th grader).
 We are an active boy scout family that truly enjoys hanging out together in the great outdoors.